michalswi/version_counter/README.md

 - counter written in python [here](https://github.ibm.com/michal-swierczewski/version_counter/blob/master/version_counter.py)

 ### how it works
-'counter' based on *.lock.json files from dummy_test cookbook which stores policyfiles, ntp_policy.rb and sshd_policy.rb.
+'counter' based on *.lock.json files from dummy_test cookbook which stores policyfiles.
+Test policyfiles are ntp_policy.rb and sshd_policy.rb.

 If lock.json doesn't exist should be created.